 - other personal information collected to provide or in providing a health service; or

-ADMA means the Association for Data-driven Marketing & Advertising.
+ADMA means the Association for Data-driven Marketing & Advertising, including its various brands and related entities.

 Personal Information means information or an opinion (including information or an opinion forming part of a database), whether true or not and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained from the information or opinion.